TuxVinyards/quickemu-mod/README.md

 The initial set up should be with the original quickemu as normal.  <https://github.com/quickemu-project/quickemu>

-Click on the 'Code' button, then 'Download ZIP'
+Click on here on the 'Code' button, then 'Download ZIP' for the quickemu-mod files.

 ![Screenshot at 2023-02-21 10-49-29-560](https://user-images.githubusercontent.com/3956806/220318265-e05b5f26-54b6-49e7-bc60-79df14b08a89.png)

-The simplest method is just to place files quickemu-mod & qmod_settings next to your VM .conf files.
+The simplest method is just to extract & place files quickemu-mod / wrap & qmod_settings next to your VM .conf files.
 Click and go.

 Alternatively, add the files to the system so they can be called straight from the terminal: